 Pastels and gold / bronze go well together, and that is hardly a secret.
 Not to miss: a sink that’s so inviting you’d never leave a dish undone!

-Pastel teal and mint green kitchen colours are the answer if one wants a retro-chic kitchen space.
-The key to make a small kitchen look vibrant and spacious is picking colours like these and, of course, keeping it organised.
+Pastel teal and mint green kitchen colour combinations are the answer if one wants a retro-chic kitchen space.
+The key to make a small modular kitchen design look vibrant and spacious is picking colours like these and, of course, keeping it organised.
 Spotlights right above the counter amplify the brightness of this tiny kitchen which is quite necessary to make the most out of small corners.

 If you’re a bachelor living in a small house, this kitchen design approach might be just perfect for you.